neo4j-product-examples/knowledge-graph-agent/kyc-agent.md

 # A KYC Agent - Step-by-Step Guide

-This guide walks you through creating a KYC (Know Your Customer) analyst agent using Neo4j's Aura GraphRAG Agent functionality.
+This guide walks you through creating a KYC (Know Your Customer) analyst agent using Neo4j's Aura Agents.

 ## Step 1: Access Aura Console